yardencsGitHub/yardencsGitHub.github.io/_pages/research.md

 Your browser does not support the video tag.</video>
 Video: Canaries in song in our avivary
 ### Working memory in canary song syntax
 Canary songs are comprised of repeated syllables, called phrases.
-The ordering of phrases, like human language, follows long-range syntax rules, spanning several seconds
+The ordering of phrases, like human language, follows long-range syntax rules [1], spanning several seconds.

 <img src="/files/pics/Canary_miniscope.png" align="right" width="125px" vspace="5px" hspace="10px" />